Oslo Summer School for Social Sciences 2020

 The seminar will begin with a focus on the philosophy of science, theory construction, theory testing, causality, and causal inference.
 With this epistemological grounding, the seminar will then explore the core issues in case study research design, including methods of structured and focused comparisons of cases, typological theory, case selection, process tracing, and the use of counterfactual analysis.
 Next, the seminar will look at the epistemological assumptions, comparative strengths and weaknesses, and proper domain of case study methods and alternative methods, particularly statistical methods and formal modeling, and address ways of combining these methods in a single research project.
 The seminar then examines field research techniques, including archival research and interviews.

-Students have the option of presenting a 3,000 word case study research design in the concluding session(s) for constructive critiques by course participants as well as the lecturer.
-If only a few students choose to present research designs, we will critique the research designs of published books and articles.
-Presumably, students will choose to present the research design for their PhD or MA thesis, though students could also present a research design for a separate project, article, or edited volume.
+Students have the option of presenting a 3500 - 4000 word case study research design in the final sessions of the course on Friday for constructive critiques by course participants as well as the lecturers.
+Presumably, students will choose to present the research design for their PhD thesis, though students could also present a research design for a separate project, article, or edited volume.
 Research designs should address all of the following tasks (elaborated upon in the George-Bennett chapters in the assigned readings below):

-- specification of the research problem and research objectives, in relation to the current stage of development and research needs of the relevant research program, related literatures, and alternative explanations;
+- specification of the research problem and research objectives, in relation to the current stage of development and research needs of the relevant research program, related litteratures, and alternative explanations;

 - specification of the independent and dependent variables of the main hypothesis of interest and alternative hypotheses;